MilestoneInnovativeTechnologies/eBis/dev-setup.md

 Just need to create subdomains which points to same code base.<br />
 Upon visiting to such subdomain, setup screen will be displayed, where client code need to given.<br />
 _Client Code_ is the code which can be get from milestoneit.net > eBis.<br />
-Each client who required should be registered there and must have a valid subscription added.<br />
+Each client who required eBis feature should be registered there and must have a valid subscription added.<br />
 Upon giving client code and clicking on _Fetch Details_ every subscription will be loaded from milestoneit.net..<br />
 Select the subscription from dropdown, then fill every fields, then click Register.<br />
 Every setup will be done automatically.. <br />
 For having any user to test interface, create a user in users table of client1.ebis database having password field filled with<br />
 `$2y$10$WTF3.Qf3LMAVx.pEpwHpFe1OHuWdc4byGC0d2fKSbuwnoybVCYZ/e` which is encoded string of _123456_<br />

+Login using the email provided here and password: 123456 to test interface..
+No any widgets displays initially as no any data will be there in database..
+Pump some data to have widgets to be displayed..